Cloud network traffic creates new visibility challenges

 You might also assume that since you’re not managing the network layer any more, you can use your current on-premise data center network visibility tools and don’t need to deploy a cloud traffic-specific monitoring solution.

 There are specific reasons why you will need to have cloud traffic analysis capabilities.
 Some are old.
-Some are new and come with the coming of the cloud.
+Some are new and have come with the ubiquitous presence that is the cloud.